A Nation Divided 1845-1865

 A vice president of the U.S. until he joined the Confederate Army, John C. Breckinridge.
 He was a political leader who served as the 14th Vice President of the United States and later became a general in the Confederate Army during the Civil War.

-An explorer of the Western US, a Senator from California, and an opponent of slavery
+an explorer of the Western US, a Senator from California, and an opponent of slavery

 John C Fremont